Posted On:

 • What governance structures, processes and policies will guide us in our efforts?

-AI Strategy focuses on a deeper level of detail, and specifically addresses how AI can be leveraged to achieve business objectives, identifying areas where AI can add value.
+AI Strategy focuses on a deeper level of detail and specifically addresses how AI can be leveraged to achieve business objectives, identifying areas where AI can add value.
 It focuses on specific AI technologies, data requirements, and effectiveness of implementation plans to execute the AI initiatives.

 Here are some key considerations unique to AI that must be considered when dovetailing with business strategy.